AnitaDurr/ML_project_1/README.md

 ### Step 3 : predict the test labels

 This chosen model is finally used to predict the labels of the test dataset.
 This is simply done by calling the function with the test observations (and of course the tuned hyperparameter(s)).

-## How to run the script ?

-Download the python scripts in your directory.
-Train and test datasets should be organized as *.csv* in a subdirectory *data*, i.e. so that their relative paths are *./data/train.csv* and *./data/test.csv*.

-Run the *run.py* file.
-The resulting test labels will appear in a *.csv* file : *./data/predict.csv*.